What is Friends of the Parks’ Seed Grant Program?

 ― Wallace D. Wattles

 Overview of the program – Friends of the Parks (FOTP) provides small grants to park advisory councils and other park partner organizations committed to improving Chicago’s parks.
 The intent of these grants is to build community alliances, enhance green spaces and support parks.
-This year there is a special emphasis on supporting and inspiring others via innovative projects that safely engage Chicagoans with parks and nature and/or demonstrate the importance of parks and nature for our physical and mental health amid COVID-19.
 Through this program we hope to 1) leverage the dollars that are spent on parks in the city; 2) promote and support community groups and community assets; 3) develop leaders who can share their knowledge with others; and 4) provide additional resources to park advisory councils.
-FOTP Seed Grant funds are awarded in the range of $500 to $2000.
-Grant funds will be distributed to 2020 Winter Seed Grant recipients on a rolling basis starting in December and projects must be completed before April 30th, 2021 when we expect to distribute the 2021 Spring/Summer Seed Grants.
-The 2021 Seed Grant projects should be completed before September 30th, 2021.

 What can be funded?
 Many kinds of projects can be funded through this program.
 All projects must be related to a Chicago park, and funds must be used for events, programming, beautification, or supplies.
-All projects are also expected to follow COVID safety guidelines.
 Examples of previously funded projects include: Gardens, tree plantings, sports equipment, community concerts, art projects, programming, etc. Requests for funds to be used for capital improvement projects will not be considered.
 Capital improvements are expenditures related to the acquisition, expansion, or renovation of some segment of a park’s infrastructure (e.g., tennis courts, playgrounds).

 What can be funded?
 Many kinds of projects can be funded through this program.
 All projects must be related to a Chicago park, and funds must be used for events, programming, beautification, or supplies.
-All projects are also expected to follow COVID safety guidelines.
 Examples of previously funded projects include: Gardens, tree plantings, sports equipment, community concerts, art projects, programming, etc. Requests for funds to be used for capital improvement projects will not be considered.
 Capital improvements are expenditures related to the acquisition, expansion, or renovation of some segment of a park’s infrastructure (e.g., tennis courts, playgrounds).

 2019 Seed grant recipients: